ultralight-ux/Ultralight/README.md

 MyCallback(1, 2, 3, "hello");
 ```

-# Using the Framework Code
+# Using the AppCore Code

-The Framework code provides a cross-platform base for you to start writing applications with Ultralight-- the only thing you need to provide are HTML assets and application logic.
+The AppCore code provides a cross-platform base for you to start writing applications with Ultralight-- the only thing you need to provide are HTML assets and application logic.

-Take a look at the Browser sample code for an example of use.
+Take a look at the Browser sample code and Tutorials for an example of use.